humanitec/terraform-provider-humanitec/docs/resources/resource_definition.md

 - `is_dependent` (Boolean) If the co-provisioned resource is dependent on the current one.
 - `match_dependents` (Boolean) If the resources dependant on the main resource, are also dependant on the co-provisioned one.
+- `params` (String) Parameters to be passed to the co-provisioned resource.
+JSON encoded string.

 <a id="nestedatt--timeouts"></a>